jlevy/procdog/README.md

 ## Quick start

-Now you can start and monitor any process (here let's pick "sleep", since you already have this).
+Now you can start and monitor any process (here let's pick "sleep" -- not all that useful, but you already have it):

 ```
 $ procdog start myprocess --command "sleep 100"